Templates - Consumer Inquiries about Assistive Listening

 Receivers will be available for [patrons/guests/parishioners] to use if they don’t have hearing aids, or if their hearing aid does not have a telecoil in it.
 Stay tuned for more information!

 The hearing loop was great!
-The FM equipment was charged.
+The FM receiver was charged.
+The neckloop worked.

 coming soon – please email us for a draft